The review of the system of “Graduation” under GSP scheme

 (1) The modification of the criteria for “Entire Graduation”

-Countries/Territories which have satisfied either number01 or number02 for three consecutive years shall be excluded from the list of beneficiaries.
+Countries/Territories which have satisfied either or for three consecutive years shall be excluded from the list of beneficiaries.

 (a) Countries/Territories that are classified as upper-middle income economies according to the World Bank income classifications